mdfarragher/DSC/LoadingData/CaliforniaHousing/README.md

 We're going to use these classes in the next code snippet.

-Now scroll down to the bottom of the **Main** method and add the following code:
+Now scroll down to the bottom of the **Main** method and add the following code after step 1:

 ```csharp
 // step 2: bin the longitude